isadri/TOTP/README.md

 where
 * T0 is the Unix time to start counting time steps.
 T0 = 0 in our implementation.
 * X represents the time step in seconds.
-X = 30 in our implementation.
+30 is the default value in our implementation and it can be modified.

 The base32 encoding/decoding is used for generating the key.
 This is because base32 is used to deliver the secret key in a human readable form.